-Annex I. Programme output and result indicators
+Annex I Programme output and result indicators

 Output indicator name Measurement unit Definition Time measurement achieved Result indicator name Measurement unit Definition Time measurement achieved Organisations cooperating across borders (RCO87) Organisations The indicator counts the organisations cooperating formally in supported projects.
 The organisations counted in this indicator are the legal entities including project partners.
 Upon project finalisation.
 Organisations cooperating across borders after project completion (RCR84) Organisations The indicator counts the organisations cooperating across borders after the completion of the supported projects.
 The organisations are legal entities involved in project implementation.
-The cooperation concept should be interpreted as having a statement that the entities have a formal agreement to continue cooperation, after the end of the supported project.
-The cooperation agreements may be established during the implementation of the project or within one year after the project completion.
+The cooperation concept should be interpreted as having a statement that the entities have a formal agreement to continue cooperation, at least one year after the end of the supported project.
+The cooperation agreements may be established during the implementation of the project completion.
 The sustained cooperation does not have to cover the same topic as addressed by the completed project.
-During project implementation / up to one year afte project completion - e value of the corre m and the reported value for this result in sponding output indicator- "Organisatic
+One year after project to or less than th borders (RCO/87) Reporting on coop a) formal agreer e value of the corre " peration concept betw nent to continue coop ption of cooperation a m and the reported value for this result in sponding output indicator- "Organisation reen organisations after project completion peration at least one year after the end or activities, which were performed by organ ons cooperating acros on includes: f the project,

-Output indicator name Measurement unit Definition Time measurement achieved Result indicator name Measurement unit Definition Time measurement achieved Pilot actions developed jointly and implemented in projects (RCO84) Pilot actions The indicator counts the pilot actions developed jointly and implemented by supported projects.
+Specific objectiv ve 1.1, 2.1, 2.2, 3.
+1 Output indicator name Measurement unit Definition Time measurement achieved Result indicator name Measurement unit Definition Time measurement achieved Pilot actions developed jointly and implemented in projects (RCO84) Pilot actions The indicator counts the pilot actions developed jointly and implemented by supported projects.
 The scope of a jointly developed pilot action could be to test procedures, new instruments, tools, experimentation or the transfer of practices.
 In order to be counted by this indicator: - the pilot action needs not only to be developed, but also implemented within the project and - the implementation of the pilot action should be finalised by the end of the project.
 Jointly developed pilot action implies the involvement of organizations from Latvia and Lithuania in its implementation.
 Upon project finalisation.
 Solutions taken up or upscaled by organisations (RCR104) Solutions The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
 The organisation adopting the solutions developed by the project may or may not be a participant in the project.
-The uptake / up-scaling should be documented by the adopting organisations in, for instance, strategies, action plans etc. During project implementation / up to one year after project completion Comments In the Application Form PPs should describe the need for the pilot action (implementation-related activity designed to test the feasibility of jointly developed new approach (e.g. procedures, new instruments, tools, experimentation or the transfer of practices), who will participate in its development, how it will be used during project implementation and by whom, as well as who will participate in the testing of the pilot action. by organisations (F and implemented i "Solution taken up RCR104)" if the project n projects (RCO84)". o or upscaled by org et value for the result indicator "Solution of has chosen the output indicator "Pilot a anisations" refers to a pilot action, whi se without any major improvements. ctions developed jointly
+The uptake / up-scaling should be documented by the adopting organisations in, for instance, strategies, action plans etc. During project implementation / One year after project completion Comments In the Application Form PPs should describe the need for the pilot action (implementation-related activity designed to test the feasibility of jointly developed new approach (e.g. procedures, new instruments, tools, experimentation or the transfer of practices), who will participate in its development, how it will be used during project implementation and by whom, as well as who will participate in the testing of the pilot action. by organisations (I and implemented "Solution taken up RCR104)" if the project in projects (RCO84)". o or upscaled by org et value for the result indicator "Solutior of has chosen the output indicator "Pilot a anisations" refers to a pilot action, whi se without any major improvements. ctions developed jointly